maxmind/web-service-common-php/README.md

-# MaxMind Web Service Common #
+# Common Code for MaxMind Web Service Clients #

 This is _not_ intended for direct use by third parties.
-Rather, it is for shared code between MaxMind's various web service APIs.
+Rather, it is for shared code between MaxMind's various web service client APIs.

 ## Requirements  ##